wp-plugins/wp-filebase/readme.txt

 == Changelog ==

+= 0.3.0.04 =
+* Fixed a conflict with NexGEN Gallery Plugin by disabling its resource manager output buffer
+* Improved security: direct access of plugin files is blocked if plugin is disabled

 = 0.3.0.03 =
 * Enhanced Search Functions: added dash (-) operator to exclude words, added wildcard (*)